Table of Contents

 - The Mid-Sized Projects Component: provides funds for large-scale projects.
 Eligible projects can be renovating or expanding centers that offer services for people with disabilities.
 For this project, the funding can be up to $3 million per project.

 In addition, I had the privilege of applying for the Youth Innovation Component to support an accessibility project.
 The project I took part in aimed to modify the existing website content of Canadian Singer-Songwriter Christina Martin to be more accessible for persons with disabilities.
 Changes included the content copy and design to meet website accessibility standards.
 Furthermore, changes also included the addition of closed captions and audio descriptions to videos.
 Most importantly, we believed that this initiative would trigger more artists, as well as organizations, to adopt accessible practices.
-We encourages a more inclusive, diverse workforce by hiring people with disabilities for the project.
+Moreover, we encouraged a more inclusive, diverse workforce by hiring people with disabilities for the project.
 Finally, as a Youth Leader, I had the opportunity to make our society more accessible.

 The Rising Youth funding program is led by TakingITGlobal.
 It helps youth to take action through youth-led community service grants.
 In this fund, the available grants for this funding program are $250, $750, and $1500.